Day 144

 4. Love the truth

 ‘The righteous hate what is false’ (v.5).
-We are to hate dishonesty and love the truth.
+We are to hate dishonesty and to love the truth.
 Mark Twain once said, ‘If you tell the truth, you don’t have to remember anything.’

 5. Be a person of integrity